Danza Orgánica Danza Orgánica

 • Contact Us

-• when we are not telling our personal stories, we make sure that those people whose stories we are embodying are fully present and engaged in the creation and presentation of the work.
+• Ensuring that individuals whose stories we embody are fully present in the creation and presentation process.

-• we do not discriminate on the basis of race, ability, sexual orientation, or gender expression.
+• Maintaining a zero-discrimination policy regarding race, ability, sexual orientation, or gender expression.